redhat-cip/dci-ansible-agent/README.md

     # systemctl start dci-update.timer

 If you are using a HTTP proxy, you should also edit /etc/yum.conf and configure the proxy parameter to be sure the dci-update timer will be able to refresh DCI packages.

+## OSP12

+During an OSP12 deploy, an image registry will be set up on the jumpbox host.
+The agent will synchronize the OSP images for you on this host.
+This means you will have to point your TripleO configuration to this registry instead of the classic http://registry.access.redhat.com/ .

+Before you do the `openstack overcloud deploy`, you will have to prepare a `~/docker_registry.yaml` file with the `openstack overcloud container image prepare`.
+For example:

+    # su - stack
+    $ source ~/.stackrc
+    $ export jumpbox_ip=192.168.4.5
+    $ openstack overcloud container image prepare --namespace ${jumpbox_ip}:5000/rhosp12  --output-env-file --output-env-file ~/docker_registry.yaml
+    $ openstack overcloud deploy --templates (...) -e /usr/share/openstack-tripleo-heat-templates/environments/docker.yaml -e ~/docker_registry.yaml